cedwards/pkgng-openwest/index.rst

 Packages that are outdated can be found with pkg version.
-If a local ports tree does not exist, pkg-version(8) will use the remote repository catalogue, otherwise the local ports tree will be used to identify package versions.:
+If a local ports tree does not exist, pkg-version(8) will use the remote repository catalogue, otherwise the local ports tree will be used to identify package versions.

 .. code-block:: bash